synergycodes/ng-diagram/apps/docs/src/content/docs/api/Types/DiagramEventMap.md

 > **paletteItemDropped**: [`PaletteItemDroppedEvent`](/docs/api/types/paletteitemdroppedevent/)

-Event emitted when a palette item is dropped
+Event emitted when a palette item is dropped onto the diagram.

-This event fires when users drag items from the palette and drop them to create new nodes
+This event fires when users drag items from the palette and drop them onto the canvas to create new nodes.

 ***